|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed March 24, 1942

 Built by Curtiss in Buffalo, New York.
 Manufacture number 15968.
-Assigned Royal Air Force (RAF) serial number AM515, Assigned to the Chinese Air Force (CAF), American Volunteer Group (AVG), 2nd Squadron.
-Tail number P-8196.
-Fuselage number 34.
-No known nose art or nickname.
+Delivered as P-40B Warhawk.
+Assigned Royal Air Force (RAF) serial number AM515.
+Disassembled and shipped overseas and reassembled.
+Assigned Nationalist Chinese Air Force (ROCAF) serial number P-8196.

 On March 24, 1942 in the morning took off piloted by John Van Kuren "Scarsdale" Newkirk leading the formation of four P-40s from the 2nd Squadron on a strafing mission against Chiang Mai, following the main railroad line in search of targets to strafe.
 Over Lamphun, anti-aircraft guns opened fire.
 This P-40 was hit while diving and Newkirk was killed in the crash near Lamphun roughly 26 kilometers south of Chiang Mai.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).
 Also hit by anti-aircraft fire lost was P-40B Warhawk P-8115 pilot William "Mac" McGarry (POW, survived).